salesforce/sfdx-lwc-jest/README.md

 ### Debugging in Visual Studio Code

-If you prefer to debug directly inside the Visual Studio Code IDE, follow these steps:
+If you prefer to debug inside Visual Studio Code, follow these steps:
 - From the Visual Studio Code dropdowns, select Debug --> Add Configuration...
-- Replace the contents of the generated `launch.json` with the version from Jest's [_Debugging in VS Code_ documentation](https://jestjs.io/docs/en/troubleshooting#debugging-in-vs-code)
+- Replace the contents of the generated `launch.json` with the version from Jest's [_Debugging in VS Code_ documentation](https://jestjs.io/docs/en/troubleshooting#debugging-in-vs-code).
-- Add a `jest.config.js` file to the root of the Salesforce DX project as described [here](#overriding-jest-config)
+- Add a `jest.config.js` file to the root of the Salesforce DX project as described [here](#overriding-jest-config).
-- Run tests by pressing F5 or selecting Debug --> Start Debugging
+- To run tests, press F5 or select Debug > Start Debugging.

 ## Overriding Jest Config